melancholy999/melanchol/README.md

 # Lunar-Lander-RL
-This code base is an attempt to design an agent using Monte-Carlo Policy Gradient algorithm without / with baseline function.
+This code base is an attempt to design an agent using Monte-Carlo Policy Gradient algorithm with baseline function.
 <p align="center">
   <img src="images/rl-p2.gif" align="center" width="500" height="350">
 </p>